thegenemyers/FASTK/README.md

 The &#8209;v option asks FastK to output information about its ongoing operation to standard error including a time and resource summary at completion.
 The &#8209;bc option allows you to ignore the prefix of each read of the indicated length, e.g. when the reads have a bar code at the start of each read.
-The &#8209;P option specifies where FastK should place all the numerous temporary files it creates, if not `/tmp` by default.
+The &#8209;P option specifies where FastK should place all the numerous temporary files it creates.
+By default this is the value of the system variable $TMPDIR, or should this be undefined, then `/tmp`.
 The &#8209;M option specifies the maximum amount of memory, in GB, FastK should use at any given moment.
 FastK by design uses a modest amount of memory, the default 12GB should generally